johanley/julian-date/README.md

 This little project provides conversion routines for Julian dates that:
 - don't restrict the date in any way
 - have a large number of unit tests
-- are not cryptic, and can be read with some confidence of correctness
+- are not cryptic, and can be read and understood

 ## References